Contextual MetaML: Syntax and Full Abstraction: Contextual MetaML

 Global variables, ranging over $u,v,w,\dots$, are a special type of variables that are used in contextual type theories to represent open terms.
 A global variable $u$ can never occur alone in a term; it must always occur as $u^\delta$, associated with an explicit local substitution $\delta$ that provides values for free variables in the term represented by $u$.
 An occurrence of $u$ in a term is also either free or bound.
 In the former case, it shall appear in the global variable context $\Psi$ as $u:(\Gamma\vd T)$, which reads ``$u$ is of type $T$ under local variable context $\Gamma$''.
 In the latter case, it shall be bound by a Letbox construct $\letbox{u}{M_1}{M_2}$, which we shall explain now.

-LMML features two metaprogramming constructs.
+Contextual MetaML features two metaprogramming constructs.
 The Box operator $\bx M$ converts a term $M$ into a value that reads ``a piece of code whose content is $M$''.
 The Letbox operator $\letbox{u}{M_1}{M_2}$ binds the occurrence of $u$ in $M_2$, and reads ``In $M_2$, let $u$ be the term contained in $M_1$''.

-To avoid confusion, we shall use the word \textit{term} as defined in Figure~\ref{fig: Syntax}, and the word \textit{code} to refer to a term of the form $\bx M$.
+To avoid confusion, we shall use the word \textit{term} as defined in \Cref{fig: Syntax}, and the word \textit{code} to refer to a term of the form $\bx M$.
 The word \textit{program} is reserved for use in the operational game semantics.

-Readers familiar with MetaML \cite{tahaMetaMLMultistageProgramming2000} might find it helpful to understand $\bx M$ as MetaML's Bracket $\langle M \rangle$, and $\letbox{u}{M_1}{M_2}$ as MetaML's Escape $\es M$ and Run $\run M$.
+Readers familiar with the original MetaML \cite{tahaMetaMLMultistageProgramming2000} might find it helpful to understand $\bx M$ as MetaML's Bracket $\langle M \rangle$, and $\letbox{u}{M_1}{M_2}$ as MetaML's Escape $\es M$ and Run $\run M$.
 Whether Letbox should be viewed as Escape or Run depends on whether $u$ occurs under a Box.
 For example, $\letbox{u}{M}{u}$ corresponds to MetaML's $\run M$, while $\letbox{u}{M}{\bx (1+u)}$ corresponds to MetaML's $\langle 1 + \es M \rangle$.
-Compared with MetaML, LMML takes a more uniform and elegant approach to unboxing code, and avoids the problem that \textit{evaluations can go under lambda}, as noted by \citet{inoueReasoningMultistagePrograms2016}.
+Compared with the original MetaML, Contextual MetaML takes a more uniform and elegant approach to unboxing code, and avoids the problem that \textit{evaluations can go under binders}, as noted by Inoue and Taha \cite{inoueReasoningMultistagePrograms2016}.